Former Penn coach Allen gets 15-year penalty

 "Penn Athletics was proactive in this review and fully cooperated with NCAA enforcement staff," university officials said in a statement.
 "While Penn Athletics and its men's basketball program accept the penalties handed down by the NCAA, it is unfortunate that this process did not fully differentiate wrongdoing for personal gain versus wrongdoing for competitive gain in penalizing the institution in addition to the involved individual.
 The University of Pennsylvania was harmed by the actions of its former head coach and the men's basketball program received no competitive advantage.
 We are hopeful that this case will lead to changes in how the NCAA processes similar situations moving forward."

-The NCAA ruled that any school wanting to hire Allen after his show-cause penalty expires must suspend him for the first 50 percent of the season.
+The NCAA ruled that any school wanting to hire Allen after his show-cause penalty expires must suspend him for the first 50% of the season.

 The NCAA said Allen, who is now an assistant coach with the Boston Celtics, refused to cooperate with its enforcement staff and Penn officials during the investigation.